Diana Clement: When free doesn't really mean free

 Also, be careful.
 If you switch again in the contract period you'll need to pay expensive disconnection penalties.

-Fuge warns of bundled deals with power, gas, internet and possibly mobile phone together.
-They may not be the good deal they appear because one aspect of the bill is inflated to cover the discounts elsewhere.
+Fuge warns of deals with power, gas, internet and possibly mobile-phone bills bundled together.
+They may not be the good deal they appear to be, because one aspect of the bill is inflated to cover the discounts elsewhere.

+The reason retailers are keen to bundle is that it's very "sticky", says Fuge.

 Powerswitch is in the middle of research unpicking bills from bundled customers to see if they're saving money.
 Most aren't, even if they think they're getting a deal.
 They'd be better off signing up for individual accounts for those services.